 Providing our customers with personalized customer service, the highest industry standards, and top-notch workmanship is our goal.
 We have over 10 years of experience and take pride in delivering unsurpassed professionalism, expertise, and value.

 There are several reasons why users might experience a black screen after automatic repair.
 Among these are the inability of the system to boot or operate.
-A black screen is instead displayed or the automatic repair is later repeated (on a loop).
-Here are some possible causes of an automatic repair of the black screen.
+A black screen is instead displayed, or the automatic repair is later repeated (on a loop).
+Here are some possible causes of an issue of the black screen.

 - When this happens, it is often because the boot loader or the essential booting files are missing.

 - There can also be a problem with the Master Boot Record (MBR).